 Congratulations to Leann Gottuso, our 2013-14 recipient of the Co-operative Education Office’s Lou Takacs Co-op of the Year Award.
 This award is named for former DuPont executive and co-op office engineer in residence, Lou Takacs, whose family has funded the annual award.

-Leann is a senior in Civil Engineering and will graduate in May 2014.
+Leann is a senior in Civil Engineering and a May 2014.
 She was a co-op at LG&E/KU and has accepted full time employment with the utility.

-She will receive the official award at the annual Tau Beta Pi Awards Banquet on April 15, 2014.
+She received the official recognition at the annual Tau Beta Pi Awards Banquet on April 15, 2014.

 Our mission is to provide students with at least 12 months of work experience while they continue to make progress towards an academic degree in engineering.
 The co-op program integrates theory learned in the classroom with its practical application in industry.